pixie-io/docs.px.dev/content/en/01-about-pixie/01-what-is-pixie.md

     - /about-pixie/how-pixie-works
 ---

 Pixie is an open source observability tool for Kubernetes applications.
-Linux [eBPF](http://www.brendangregg.com/ebpf.html) is used to automatically capture telemetry data without the need for manual instrumentation.
+Pixie uses [eBPF](http://www.brendangregg.com/ebpf.html to automatically capture telemetry data without the need for manual instrumentation.

 Developers can use Pixie to view the high-level state of their cluster (service maps, cluster resources, application traffic) and also drill-down into more detailed views (pod state, flame graphs, individual full body application requests).